datalad/datalad-blog/content/posts/fairly-big-video/index.md

 Most of the content is specific to the condor scheduler.
 The parameter definitions can be found in the [condor_submit manpage](https://htcondor.readthedocs.io/en/latest/man-pages/condor_submit.html), and building the file is explained in the [Submitting a job](https://htcondor.readthedocs.io/en/latest/users-manual/submitting-a-job.html) tutorial.
-Let's focus on what matters in our context - and it is mostly parameterizing a job.
+Let's focus on what matters in our context - and it is mostly parametrizing a job.

 The CPU and memory requests (lines 1-6) are mostly just promises, and they are used to find matching machines.
 However, as explained earlier, Condor will set some environment variables [^fn:9] typically obeyed by multi-threaded programs, and we made sure to use one of them, `OMP_NUM_THREADS` when running ffmpeg.